 Allegations

-On 13 December 2022, Survival International filed a specific instance against Gruppo Pasubio at the Italian NCP.
-The complaint concerns the purchasing of leather from tanneries that are supplied by cattle ranches occupying and illegally deforesting the land of uncontacted members of Paraguay’s Ayoreo tribe, the last uncontacted Indigenous people in South America outside the Amazon.
+On 13 December 2022, Survival International filed a complaint against Gruppo Pasubio at the Italian NCP concerning the purchasing of leather from tanneries supplied by cattle ranches occupying and illegally deforesting the land of uncontacted members of Paraguay’s Ayoreo tribe, the last uncontacted Indigenous people in South America outside the Amazon.
+The complainants raised the issue of complicity by the company in illegal deforestation activities because it is buying leather in massive quantities and is seemingly doing nothing to exclude leather from animals raised in deforested areas.

 1. Immediately stop importing leather from the Paraguayan tanneries that are responsible for and/or involved in the deforestation of the Ayoreo tribe’s lands in the Paraguayan Gran Chaco forest.
 The company’s conduct contributes to and fuels the illegal deforestation and violation of the rights of the Ayoreo-Totobiegosode people, depriving them of the forest on which they depend for all their vital needs, forcing them to leave their land in search of food and care and into forced and unwanted contact with the outside world – which will inevitably lead to their death and disease, as has happened in the past.